nachat-cc/.github/charter/moderation.rst

 *  Network operators reserve the right to enforce channel bans at the network level.
 Abuse in a specific channel may result in a ban from the entire network
-*  Network operators reserve the right to prohibt or refuse to restrict private messages on either an individual or universal basis
+*  Network operators reserve the right to prohibit or *refuse* to prohibit private messages on either an individual or network-wide basis
 *  Providers of various infrastructure services the site employs (Internet, "cloud", hosting, etc.) reserve the right to moderate the site's usage of their resources at the infrastructure level